 Scale colouration.

-We measured reflectance of the dorsal surface of scales both on the body and of single scales on glass slides at normal incidence using a CRAIC AX10 UV–Visible micro- spectrophotometer (CRAIC Technologies, Inc., USA) with Teflon tape as white standard.
+We measured reflectance of the dorsal surface of scales both on the body and of single scales on glass slides at normal incidence using a CRAIC AX10 UV–Visible microspectrophotometer (CRAIC Technologies, Inc., USA) with Teflon tape as white standard.
 One measurement was taken per scale as some scales were too small for multiple measurements.
 For T. vulgaris, scales from golden and dark bands on the body were separately measured.
 For single scales originating from a black band, the melanin rich upper half of a scale was measured separately from the lower half.
-It was also noted that for T. vulgaris reflectance values below 400 nm were highly erratic and fluctuating during measurements.
+It was also noted that for T. vulgaris reflectance values below 400 nm were highly erratic and fluctuated during measurements.
 For this reason, we discarded measurements below 400 nm for this species.

 Analysis and visualisation of the reflectance spectra was performed in R (version 4.0.2) (32) using the pavo package (23).
 For sample sizes, see table 2.
 We plotted reflectance spectra of single scales/bodyscales per species as well as calculated averages + 95% CI.
 To illustrate similarity between reflectance spectra of different species we plotted normalized averages (without CI) that allow a direct comparison.
 Furthermore, using the reflectance spectra as input, we also determined the colour space of single scales and body scales for our seven study species to investigate the extent of similarity (pavo package (23)).
 As visual model we used the segment colour space (31) as this provides an intuitive visualization in four segments that approximates a tetrachromatic system with ultraviolet, short, medium, and long-wavelength sensitive photoreceptors.
 Moreover, the segment colour space can be used with spectra of varying range, allowing to include the spectra of T. vulgaris that start at 400 nm.